mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-04-06-lab-6-writeup.markdown

 We started by writing the core algorithm that wraps these four operations as an abstract class (using pythons `abc` module), which allowed us to swap out these functions without rewriting the entire RRT each time.

+For the purpose of testing our algorithm, we reused the map file from lab5 that we recorded of one of the RLE corridors, and added some extra dark rectangles that correspond to the size of a cone.
+These were arranged mostly randomly, but we made sure to include a pathological case of a wall of cones to test the algorithm

 ### A simple RRT

 For a simply RRT, we filled out these key parts as: